chronologos/Fabricius/README.md

 # Fabricius

 Fabricius is an Anki plugin that bidirectionally syncs between Roam and Anki.
+The goal is to have robust, fast syncing for the most common use-cases.

-Connecting the east side of the city to Tiber Island since 62 BC, the Pons Fabricius (Fabricius Bridge) is the oldest bridge in Rome to survive to the present day.
+Connecting the east side of the city to Tiber Island since 62 BC, the Pons Fabricius (Fabricius Bridge) is the oldest bridge in Rome to survive to the present day. - Wikipedia

 ## Getting started
 You need to define a `config.json` as well as custom note type(s) that will be used by the plugin.
 As a recommended starter configuration, we recommend that you use cloze notes: